Pre-Baccalaureate

 Welcome to Brown University's Pre-Baccalaureate Program

-We are thrilled you will be attending Brown’s Pre-Baccalaureate program and joining the University community!
-In your online course you will be engaged with a rigorous academic experience, access a wide range of virtual activities, meet peers and intensely study a specific topic.
-Please review these pages carefully with your family and don’t hesitate to contact us with any questions.
-Students and families can speak with a Program Advisor by calling 401-863-7900 during business hours (Monday to Friday 8:30 a.m. to 4:30 p.m.
-EST) or by email at precollege@brown.edu.
+We are thrilled you will be attending Brown’s Pre-Baccalaureate program and joining the Brown community!
+In your online course you will be engaged in a rigorous academic experience, access a wide range of virtual activities, meet peers and intensely study a specific topic.
+Please review these pages carefully with your parents/guardians and don’t hesitate to contact us with any questions.
+You and your parents/guardians can speak with a Program Advisor by calling 401-863-7900 during business hours (Monday to Friday 8:30 a.m. to 4:30 p.m.
+ET) or by email at precollege@brown.edu.

 Important Dates